 The end is in sight for the combustion engine.
 Whether petrolheads like it or not, electric cars are the future.
 But BMW is taking away the fear for drivers who need to be weaned off the petrol pump.
 While dedicated electric models such as the Mercedes EQS, an Audi e-tron GT or even the iX from its own ranks promise different and new driving experiences, the old values count with the i4.
-When the GranCoupé goes on sale in November at prices starting at £51,905, the four-door saloon promises more driving pleasure than any other electric car in this class and feels as much like a combustion engined car as it can.
+The four-door 'coupe hatchback' promises more driving pleasure than any other electric car in this class and feels as much like a combustion engined car as it can.

-It's no surprise After all, BMW has not developed its own ground-up design for the i4, but has used the basic structure of the best-selling 3 and 4-Series as the basis for this car.
-The company gave us a go in a early prototype so we could see if it will become the new darling of the company car park.
+It's no surprise After all, BMW has not developed its own ground-up design for the i4, but has used the basic structure of the best-selling 3 and 4-Series as the foundation for this car.

 The battery has also been further improved and can now store more energy with less space and weight.
 And the new cells are also fast when it comes to charging, and at the right recharge point they can provide power for up to 100 miles within ten minutes.